DosFox1/Shim-IWM/README.md

 U2       74LS244N       DIL20            74xx-eu       (26.3 9.6)            R0
 </pre>

-The board should be able to fit over the ROMs, it may be necessary to add another DIP28 socket between the board and the IWM socket.
+The board should be able to fit over the ROMs in a Macintosh Plus, it may be necessary to add another DIP28 socket between the board and the IWM socket.
 A future SMD version of this board will fit within the socket itself.